ediiiz/hass-tesla-ble/README.md

 The addon handles the complete Tesla vehicle pairing flow:

-1. **Discovery**: Scan for nearby Tesla vehicles via BLE
+1. **Discovery**: Scan for nearby Tesla vehicles via BLE using bluer
-2. **Key Generation**: Generate a unique cryptographic key pair for the addon
+2. **Key Generation**: Generate a unique cryptographic key pair using Rust crypto libraries
 3. **Whitelist Request**: Send a pairing request to the vehicle
 4. **Authorization**: Approve the request on the vehicle's center console or with a key card
 5. **Verification**: Confirm successful pairing and store credentials